 Ontario needs to put patients first and create a cancer care program that enables all cancer patients to access approved treatments without paperwork, delay, or out-of-pocket costs.

-In Ontario, cancer patients encounter two completely different systems: one to access cancer medications that can be taken at home and another for hospital-administered cancer medications.
+In Ontario, cancer patients over the age of 24 and under the age of 65 encounter two completely different systems: one to access cancer medications that can be taken at home and another for hospital-administered cancer medications.
 Major differences between these two systems include:

 - The time patients must wait to start urgent, medically-necessary treatment

 - Out-of-pocket costs patients must pay from their personal funds

 - The quality of care received by patients whose medication is dispensed outside of the cancer system in the community

 Other provinces recognized many years ago that cancer treatments are increasingly taken at home.
 Canada’s Western provinces treat take-home cancer drugs and hospital-administered cancer drugs equally, regardless of the patient’s cancer type, age, or income and patients receive their treatment without delay or out-of-pocket cost.
 In Quebec, all people without private insurance, pay a public insurance premium of up to a maximum of $1,046 per year, after which the cost of take-home cancer medications are fully covered.